tru-ID/api-definitions/README.md

 * `{api_grouping}` is either logical grouping of resources (e.g. `console`) or a product
 * `{resource}` is the specific API resource (e.g. `projects`)
+* The `common` directory is for schema shared across resources

 API Standards are within [standards.md](standards.md).